News

 Goldfish Plants are light lovers!
 They thrive in bright, indirect sunlight and need around 4-6 hours daily to produce their signature orange "fish" blooms.
 A spot near a sunny window with filtered light is ideal, like an east- or north-facing window.
 Too little light will prevent blooming and may lead to leggy growth, while too much direct sun can burn the leaves.

 Tip: If natural light is limited, consider using a grow light to supplement light exposure, especially in winter months.
+When watering into a pot without drainage holes, be sure to discard any excess watering sitting at the bottom of your pot to prevent root rot or pests.

 Watering